A Russian court sentences WNBA star Brittney Griner to 9 years on drug charges

 In her final statement to the judge, Griner reiterated that she never intended to break any laws or hurt anyone.

-She apologized to her Russian teammates for any damage she may have caused, adding that "this is my second home and all I wanted to do was win champsionships and make them proud."
+She apologized to her Russian teammates for any damage she may have caused, adding that "this is my second home and all I wanted to do was win championships and make them proud."

 Griner was arrested in February, one week before Russian President Vladimir Putin invaded Ukraine.
 Her detention quickly led to speculation that Putin's government wants to use her as leverage against the U.S. Griner alluded to that in her closing remarks to the judge on Thursday.